New York Property Capital Gains Tax (and other taxes)

 Capital Gains Tax

 Capital gains tax is the taxes levied on the profit arising from sale of the property.
-Assuming the owner has owned the property for more than 1 year, capital gains tax ranges from 22 percent (if property is held individually) to 40 percent (if property is held through an entity or company).
+Assuming the owner has owned the property for more than 1 year, capital gains tax ranges from 22 percent (if property is held individually) to 30 percent (if property is held through an entity or company).
+The latter was decreased from a previously higher rate as a result of Trump’s tax reduction initiative.
 Another area to get advice from an experienced tax attorney.

 For primary residence owners, there is a capital gains tax exemption of $250,000 for individuals and $500,000 for married couples.
 To qualify, the owner must have lived in the property for at least 2 out of the previous 5 years.